ccfang2/fdid/README.md

 ## Simultaneous Confidence Bands

 We can therefore transform the traditional event study plot into a rigorous honest inference tool with the infimum-based 90% simultaneous confidence band in pre-treatment period and supremum-based 95% simultaneous confidence band in post-treatment period.
+The infimum-based 90% simultaneous confidence band is for performing equivalence testing at significance level 5% (see Section 3.3 in Fang and Liebl (2025)[^1]), i.e. validating the honest reference band in the pre-anticipation period; and the supremum-based 95% simultaneous confidence band is for performing relevance testing at significance level 5% (see Section 3.1 in Fang and Liebl (2025)[^1]), i.e. uniformly and honestly testing causal inference in the post-treatment period.
 The following is the new plot using simultaneous confidence bands.

 ``` r
 plot(fdid_scb_est, pos.legend="bottom", scale.legend=1.4, note.pre=FALSE)